vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 ### Restricting on name rather than using labels
 Instead of using labels to identify the CR related to particular backup on a volume, restrictions can be placed on the name of VolumePluginBackup CR to be same as the value returned from CreateSnapshot.
 But, this can cause issue when volume snapshotter just crashed without returning snapshot id to velero.

+### Backing up VolumePluginBackup CR to different object
+If CR is backed up to different object other than `#backup-volumesnapshots.json.gz` in backup location, restore controller need to follow 'fall-back model'.
+It first need to check for new kind of object, and, if it doesn't exists, follow the old model.
+To avoid 'fall-back' model which prone to errors, VolumePluginBackup CR is backed to same location as that of `volume.Snapshot` location.

 ## Security Considerations